z-institute/Never.Fight.Twice/README.md

 9. Go to http://localhost:3000/ and connect your MetaMask wallet.

 ## Notes
-This project is modified from https://github.com/pappas999/chainlink-hardhat-box
+This project uses the template: https://github.com/pappas999/chainlink-hardhat-box

 ## TODO
 - Integrate IPFS